StefanLundberg77/Group_Project-_HR_Analytics/dbt_code/tests/README.md

 6. .dbt Tests & Documentation

+To run tests, use the following command from the dbt_code project root: dbt test -s <name_of_test_file>
+Alternatively, for custom SQL-based tests, you can run Jinja-enabled queries directly using the dbt Power User extension in VS Code.
+Set the file language to Jinja SQL, then use the ▶️ ("Run") button to preview query results in the terminal.

-This folder contains **custom and generic dbt tests** that validate the quality of our data models in the HR Analytics project.
+This folder contains **custom and generic dbt tests** that validate the quality of our data models in the HiRe Data Analytics project.

 ## Purpose